turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 Implementation of a :ref:`ParticleRenderer <particlerenderer>`.

-Renders particles as textured quads that are either bill-boarded to face camera, aligned to face along direction of motion, or with a per-particle defined direction.
+Renders particles as textured quads that are either bill-boarded to face camera, aligned to face along direction of motion, or with a per-particle defined direction, or with particles that are bill-boarded, but rotated to align with velocity (eg arrows coming out of an explosion).

 Particles are rendered based on the default particle animation texture definition, supporting animated rotation, color, scale and a flip-book animation of particle appearances.